chestnutchest/sql-project-sports-and-demeco/sql_queries_and_outputs/s2_econ_and_medals.md

 |JPN|Japan|     .478|20|12|13|45|

-### Countries/territories with the highest medal-to-gdp-per-capita ratio
+### Countries/territories with the highest medal-to-GDP-per-capita ratio

 i.e. How many medals can you get per 1000 int. dollars in GDP per capita?